In this section

 In order to maintain a COVID-safe environment and adhere to physical distancing requirements, visitors may be asked to leave a patient room or treatment area at the request of RCH staff.
 We will endeavour to minimise any disruptions as best we can.

 These principles are in line with DH recommendations, allow us to remain safe at work and also ensure we can deliver the best care possible for our patients.
-They relate to the current time during which there is no known community transmission in Victoria and there are no current inpatients at the RCH.
 This advice is subject to change at short notice if this situation changes.

 Directions under the Public Health Act prohibit anyone entering any hospital in Victoria if you: